 The first meeting of the Task Team involved in this activity was held in the premises of the Sri Lanka Disaster Management Centre (DMC) and those of the University of Moratuwa in Colombo, Sri Lanka, from 27 February to 1 March 2013.
 Chairs of Working Groups 1 and 3 (Sri Lanka and Indonesia respectively); staff from UNDP, UNESCO-IOC and UN-SPIDER met to outline the proposed contents of the revised guidelines, to delineate the plan of work to complete the update of the guidelines and to design the training activity which will be conducted in a subsequent phase of this project which focuses on the training of trainers from all countries exposed to tsunamis within the Indian Ocean.

-UN-SPIDER aims to highlight the benefits of geo-spatial information generated with the aid of space-based technologies such as earth observation and satellite assisted positioning in applications such as the assessment of vulnerability and to contribute to the identification of warning strategies and evacuation routes.
+UN-SPIDER aims to highlight the benefits of geo-spatial information generated with the aid of space-based technologies such as earth observation and satellite assisted positioning in applications such as the assessment of and to contribute to the identification of warning strategies and evacuation routes.